 - Quantity - The selected item's number of copies can be increased from the default of one.

-You can perform the export as part of the map creation in one step or produce a map first then export the flat pattern with tasks.
+You can perform the export as part of the map creation in one step or produce a map first then export the flat pattern with tasks from the map object context menu in the browser tree.
 Since you can manually rearrange the components on the resulting map you may prefer the stepwise process of creating the map, rearrange the map then export the flat pattern.Advantages of exporting or labeling after the creation of a map:

 - Name all component and do NOT use Fusion's automatically created component names, i.e. ComponentX.
 Instead provide your own unique names.